ellam-morton/ellam-morton/README.md

 ## Hi there 👋

+I'm an incoming masters student in the astronomy department at Wesleyan University.

 <!--
 **ellam-morton/ellam-morton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.